The best things to do in Pasadena

 This graceful house originally built for one of the heirs of the Procter & Gamble fortune remains one of the best examples of both the Arts and Crafts movement and Charles and Henry Greene’s masterful handiwork.
 Programming at the Gamble House is exceptional; there are tours that focus on things like the art glass or the details and joinery in the house, as well as more casual events like Brown Bag Tuesday, when visitors bring their own picnic lunch to eat on the grounds, followed by a 20-minute tour.

-Built on top of the Arroyo Seco dry riverbed, this 90,000-seat stadium has been used for football tournaments, American Idol auditions, the Jay-Z/Beyonce tour and a yearly fireworks show every fourth of July.
-It is also, of course, home to the UCLA Bruins football team and the annual New Year's Day Rose Bowl Game.
-On the second Sunday of each month, the bowl is home to a stadium-sized flea market.
+This 90,000-seat stadium has been used for college football playoffs, the World Cup final, Olympic cycling, Jay-Z and Beyoncé tours, and a yearly fireworks show every Fourth of July.
+It is also, of course, home to the UCLA Bruins football team and the annual New Year’s Day Rose Bowl Game.
+On the second Sunday of each month, the bowl hosts a stadium-sized flea market with a staggering selection of vintage clothing, antique furniture and bespoke wares of all sorts.

 The bequest of entrepreneur Henry E. Huntington is now one of the most enjoyable attractions in the Los Angeles region.
 Though technically it’s just across the border in San Marino, we think of the Huntington as a Pasadena must-do.
 It’s also not a destination that you should attempt to explore in full during a single day: between the art, the library holdings and the spreadeagled outdoor spaces, there’s plenty to see, and most of it is best enjoyed at lingering leisure rather than as part of a mad day-long dash.
 From a Gutenberg Bible to an exquisitely landscaped Japanese garden, nearly every inch of the estate’s ever-growing grounds and collection is essential.